NicholasMata/OIDAuth-Apple/README.md

 This library is meant for developers who need to authenticate against a 100% OpenID OAuth2.0 Authentication Server.
 How do you know if this is you?
 If you have a well known openid configuration url, this library is for you.

-## Specifications

-As I mentioned earlier this realizes on Apple's ASWebAuthenticationSession which requires specific minimum OS versions.
-At the time of writting this it is. iOS 12.0+, iPadOS 12.0+, macOS 10.15+, tvOS 16.0+, watchOS 6.2+, visionOS 1.0+ (beta).

-You can check [Apple's Developer documentation](https://developer.apple.com/documentation/authenticationservices/aswebauthenticationsession) for any updates to this.

 ## Setup

 Currently only Swift Package Manager support is available and tested.
 The reason for only supporting SPM is that it is the offical